PEOPLE-ER/k-NN/docs/index.md

 ## How to Cite

-When using this tool in your work we ask that you please cite the Spectral_Recovery tool as follows:
+When using this tool in your work we ask that you please cite the k-NN tool as follows:

 "The k-NN Tool was developed by VTT as part of the PEOPLE-ER Project, managed by Hatfield Consultants, and financed by the European Space Agency."